 Spurring Economic Vibrancy Through Innovation and Ecosystem Development with Wendy Lea

 Why do stories matter to the innovation process?
-What values can be instilled in innovators who share stories?
+What values can be instilled on spurring economic vibrancy through innovation and ecosystem development in innovators who share stories?
 How do innovation leaders inspire creators to tell and share their success and failure stories?
 In this episode, we speak with Wendy Lea—CEO, board leader, entrepreneur, investor, mentor and community steward—about how to utilize innovation to spark a larger regional identity that accelerates the speed of innovation in that area.
 Wendy reveals that storytelling about a community’s distinct culture is instrumental in striking regional, economic transformation.
 Local government, startups, entrepreneurs, universities, and corporations who celebrate shared opportunities for growth and innovation can transform their city’s future.
-For more on how to spark economic vibrancy, check out Wendy’s series of publications, as well as the latest Brookings Report, as discussed in the podcast.
+For more on how to spurring economic vibrancy through innovation and ecosystem development, check out Wendy’s series of publications, as well as the latest Brookings Report, as discussed in the podcast.

 Having delivered a nice bandwidth of tech-savvy business solutions in 30 countries, Wendy Lea brings a global outlook to her entrepreneurial pursuits.
 Currently as the CEO of Cintrifuse, Wendy’s main mission is to forge all cutting edge possibilities and economic development into the region of Cincinnati and beyond.
 A leader at heart with entrepreneurial tenacity in her bones, her approach to collaboration is essential to the growth of building prosperous business’s across start ups, venture capitalist and big companies.
 This is her forte that have built steadfast successes, like On Target, Stratify and Get Satisfaction to name a few.
 A true innovation expert.
 Wendy has been recognized as a Women of Influence in both Silicon Valley and San Francisco.
 She brings her philanthropic side to the community, sitting on many non-profit boards, like The Health Collaborative, The Cincinnati Symphony Orchestra, and the venture-backed Xyleme.